jiangxinmeng1/tae_design/update_async_index_design.md

 ## Design

-1. Intra system change propagation is a task per tenant.
+1. Intra system change propagation is a daemon task per tenant.
 The following design is based on this assumption.

 2. A new table `mo_intra_system_change_propagation_log` is added to record the change propagation.
 ```sql